kdabi196-cmd/CHI-Student-Portal/README.md

 # ₊˚⊹♡ built for students ♡⊹˚₊

-### students who:
+### for the students who:

-study late.
+stay awake finishing projects ☕
-panic before deadlines.
+panic before deadlines 📚
-drink coffee during quizzes.
+open too many tabs at once 🌙
-open 17 tabs at once.
+try their best every single day ✨
-need clarity, not chaos.
+and deserve something better than boring portals 💫

 </div>